-- Past performance is not a reliable indicator of future returns.
-It cannot provide a guarantee of returns that you will receive in the future. - The Fund was authorised by the Central Bank of Ireland on 19 February 2016. - Performance is calculated in USD. - Performance is shown after deduction of on-going charges.
+- Past performance is not a reliable indicator of future returns It cannot provide a guarantee of returns that you will receive in the future. - The Fund was authorised by the Central Bankof Ireland on 19 February 2016. - Performance is calculated in USD. - Performance is shown after deduction of on-going charges. - Performance has been simulated for 2017/18/19 based on the performance of the Class B Shares during 2017/18/19, as there is insufficient performance data for Class D Shares.